 Colmar is really small, so instead of spending my time there, I chose to visit as a day trip from Strasbourg.
 It’s only 30 minutes by train and trains seem to run about every half-hour so it was incredibly easy.

 I timed both my Colmar Christmas visits so that I arrived early in the morning to take photos before the crowds came (good idea) which meant that by 3pm I had done and seen everything I wanted to so I headed back to my base in Strasbourg.
 It did, sadly, mean that I didn’t get to see Colmar’s Christmas markets all lit up at night, however, I could have stayed longer if I wanted to.

 You can book your tickets ahead of time or, you can do what I did, and just buy from one of the machines at the station.
 It’s super easy and you can use your credit card.
 Just remember to validate your ticket at one of the yellow machines before boarding the train!
 If you are using a EuRail pass, check ahead of time as some of the trains back and forth do require seat reservations.
 I had a pass for my second visit and just made sure to choose a time that didn’t require one.

-Final Tips for Visiting Colmar at Christmas
+Final Tips for Visiting Colmar Christmas Markets

 Adding Colmar to your Christmas market list?
 You absolutely should!
 But, here are a couple of things to keep in mind.